michahn01/markov_chain_weather_model/README.md

 When you start the program, you are given 2 options:

-[1] Load up one of the pre-trained, pre-built models saved as a JSON file under [data](data/pre_built_models) and make forecasts with it.
-Each model has been trained on the same data but with different parameters (i.e., each model looks for different sets of patterns in the training data).
+[1] Multiple versions of the model have been trained and saved as JSON files under [data](data/pre_built_models).
+You can select a version make forecasts with it.
+Each build was trained on the same data but with different parameters (i.e., each build looks for different sets of patterns in the training data).

-[2] Train your own new model, on the same data as the pre-trained models, but with parameters of your choice.
+[2] Train your own new version of the model, on the same data as the pre-trained builds, but with parameters of your choice.

 <img width="546" alt="image" src="https://github.com/michahn01/markov_chain_weather_model/assets/113268235/875a2224-52bf-47d3-a4b6-ab1bfa4ef79f">

 Here's a more detailed explanation of each option.

-### Option 1: Using a Pre-Trained Model
+### Option 1: Using a Pre-Trained Build

-If you decide to use a pre-trained model, you will be faced with the following menu:
+If you decide to use a pre-trained version of the model, you will be faced with the following menu:

 <img width="552" alt="image" src="https://github.com/michahn01/markov_chain_weather_model/assets/113268235/7913128f-6f93-4c5c-8b3e-e92098fb45d6">